ddups/red-rover-code-challenge/README.md

 The "Welcome" project that was setup by the create command used [Tailwind CSS](https://tailwindcss.com/docs) so I just stuck with that even though it was also unfamiliar to me.
 I found it to be mostly intuitive once I understood a little bit of the syntax, but I kept it very basic because I thought my time would be better spent on the actual functionality.

 The app consists of a single text input and a button to kick off the "parsing" of the string.
-I reused some of the logic from my previous solution, and I started by simply printing the parsed output on the console.
+I reused most of the logic from my previous solution -  translating the Java code to Typescript was a fun challenge.
+I started by simply printing the parsed output on the console.
 Once I felt like I had the parsing down, I moved on to figuring out how to display it on the page.

 I figured out how to pass data from the main component to the child components, and return it via callbacks (also a common method in Angular development) and finally had a solution that I was happy with.